Skip to content

 • focus paths are resolved relative to the directory containing .sephera.toml

-• resolved focus paths must still remain inside the selected --path
+• resolved focus paths must still remain inside the selected analysis base

 • config focus entries are used first, then repeated CLI --focus flags are appended